 Whether your credit card limit is $300 or $30,000, you should always pay your statement balance in full every month.
 On-time payments are also a must.
 Follow these rules and you’ll be off to a great start.

-Paying Credit Cards Multiple Times a Month to Boost Your Credit Score
+How Multiple Credit Card Payments a Month Can Boost Your Credit Score

 Our card roundups help people maximize their credit card rewards earnings for planned, everyday spending.
 Here are a few to get you started:

 - Biggest Business Credit Card Bonuses